Ride Leader Credits

 Note.
-Web-Only rides may be submitted any time before the ride, but to receive credit they must appear on the website as an approved ride, which requires approval by the Ride Coordinator.
+Rides may be submitted any time before the ride, but to receive credit they must appear on the website as an approved ride, which requires approval by the Ride Coordinator.
 No promises are made as to how long approval will take.
-The earlier you submit your Web-Only ride, the more likely it will be approved — typically you should allow at least a few days.
+The earlier you submit your ride, the more likely it will be approved — typically you should allow at least a few days.
 Rides will not be approved retroactively.

 - Credit is given only when leaders actually ride in the ride.
 Simply handing out a route sheet or "making arrangements" is not sufficient.